LexiFi/dead_code_analyzer/docs/exported_values/EXPORTED_VALUES.md

   ignore Modtyp_lib.M_redef.externally_used
 ```

-Once again, let's look at the code before diving into the compilation and
+Before looking at the analysis results, let's look at the code.

-analysis.
-Here the `Modtyp_lib` exports 1 module type `T` and 4 modules :
+The `Modtyp_lib` exports 1 module type `T` and 4 modules :
 `M_reuse`, `M_constr`, `M_subst`, and `M_redef`.
 Of these 4 modules, the first
 3 have `T` as signature (with minor twists), while the last one has its own
 explicit signature, which is a copy of `T`.
 In this way, `M_redef` is equivalent
-to the [module](#module) example's `Module_lib.M` module : it exposes exactly
+to `Module_lib.M` in the [module](#module) example : it exposes exactly
 the same information.
 Each of the modules exposed by `Modtyp_lib` are used exactly in the same way :
 their `externally_used` values are explicitly referenced in `Modtyp_bin`.

-One could naturally expect that all the exported values are reported
+One could expect that all the exported values are reported except for the
-except for the `externally_used`.
-However, reporting e.g. `M_subst.internally_used`
+`externally_used`.
+However, reporting e.g. `M_subst.internally_used` as unused
-as unused would not be really actionable.
+would not be immediately actionable.
 In reality, this value is explicitly
 declared by `T`.
 Fixing an unused value reported in a module using a module type as signature
 would require either removing the value from the module type (if possible),